Commercial HVAC Installation

 Electrical Connections & Disconnects

-Half of “premature compressor failures” we get called to are electrical-connection problems left over from the install: undersized whip, loose lugs, wrong breaker rating, missing surge protection.
-GenMech HVAC installs every electrical connection to NEC and manufacturer torque spec, with documented readings before energizing the unit.
+Half of “premature compressor failures” we get called to are electrical connection problems left over from the install: undersized whip, loose lugs, wrong breaker rating, missing surge protection.
+We install every electrical connection to NEC and manufacturer torque spec, with documented readings before energizing the unit.

 - Properly sized breaker and conductor